jjemi8884/CSB310-Collab-Wiki-3-Prog-Lang-Deep-Dive/Wiki3ProgramDeepDive.md

 is a type containing data fields (data members), and member functions.
 Objects of the class (instances) can access the set of public methods.
-Member functions of a class are shared among all instances; however, instances have their own set of data members[1].
+Member functions of a class are shared among all instances; however, instances have their own set of data members[3].

 The data members of an object can have different scopes.
-These include[1]:
+These include[3]:
 - *Static:*  Created with the "static" keyword inside the class definition and referenced directly by name.
 The lifetime of static members is for the duration of the program execution.
 Static members are shared among class instances.

-- *Stack dynamic:* Created in the variable declaration inside of a function, and also referenced directly.
+- *Stack dynamic:* Created in the variable declaration inside a function, and also referenced directly.
 This member exists on the functions stack frame, and it is destroyed at the end of function execution.